SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-02-vaccine-waste.md

   that we're really as profligate as historical campaigns, but happened to get 3.4% just by luck.
 We _really are doing better._

-And that, boys and girls, is why you never trust the news when they dance around something to avoid quantitative reasoning.
+And that, boys and girls, is why you never trust the news media when they dance around something to avoid quantitative reasoning.
 They're frequently wrong, reflecting the anxieties of the age rather than reality.